aquilesC/aquiles.me/content/literature/202212281528 Refractive index measurement of EVs with iNTA.md

 ## Important Conclusion

-[[Extracellular vesicle]]s have a median refractive index of 1.367 while large lipoproteins have a refractive index of 1.534 for ULDLs and 1.518 for VLDLs.
+[[extracellular vesicles]] have a median refractive index of 1.367 while large lipoproteins have a refractive index of 1.534 for ULDLs and 1.518 for VLDLs.

 It is important to point out that to calculate the refractive index of the particle, there is more than one variable at play: the method can acquire the scattered intensity, but to get the refractive index it is important to know the size (measured from the diffusion coefficient), as well as the thickness of the shell and the refractive index of the interior (assumed to be water in most cases).